Smoked Beef Brisket Nachos (perfect for leftover brisket)

 A big platter of Brisket Nachos

 To be clear, we didn’t make this brisket chili.
-This is more rich and concentrated.
+This version is more rich and concentrated.
 Something perfect to pour over thick corn chips and then top with cheddar cheese, tomatoes, onions, more spicy jalapeños, guacamole and sour cream.
 Incidentally, this is the kind of chili that would be awesome to pour over a hot dog (if you’re into that sort of thing!).

 The chili is everything — Thick, rich, spicy, and full of intense flavor.